 A new “device” we acquired for this trip was a Luggable Loo and Double Doodie Bags (seriously, one of the greatest inventions EVER) and **sun shower, which made the disperse camping experience far more tolerable.

 As the snow had receded, we were able to complete the Lake Agnes trail and enjoy the Crags at State Forest State Park this year.
-It’s a fairly short trail, well graded and not-overly-strenuous, though through many switchbacks you are carried up a fairly decent elevation gain, at 10,000+ feet mind you. 😀 The entire trail is only about 2 miles round-trip and the lovely wildflowers that accompany you on your hike, as well as the SPECTACULAR view at the trail’s midpoint, are absolutely worth the effort required to complete the trek.
+It’s a fairly short trail, well-graded and not-overly-strenuous.
+I should caution you, though through many switchbacks you are carried up a fairly decent elevation gain, at 10,000+ feet mind you. 😀 The entire trail is only about two miles round-trip and the lovely wildflowers that accompany you on your hike, as well as the SPECTACULAR view at the trail’s midpoint, are absolutely worth the effort required to complete the trek.
 While it’s still on our list to visit, it reminded me of pictures I’ve seen of Avalanche Lake at Glacier National Park, complete with the turquoise-colored water.
 This was comforting to me as I was under the impression this water was mostly seen near glaciers, and if glaciers continue to recede, it would be a shame if future generations are unable to enjoy this spectacular view.

-We also traversed the Flattop Wilderness area, a destination that hadn’t even been on my radar until earlier this year (thank you Facebook!). 😉 It was gorgeous as well.
+We also traversed the Flattop Wilderness Area, a destination that hadn’t even been on my radar until earlier this year (thank you Facebook!). 😉 It was gorgeous as well!
 We were surprised by one element of it.
 The majority of the “highway” that traversed the wilderness area, also known as a Scenic Byway, was a dirt road comprised of a rutted, washboard surface.
-It wasn’t a difficult road, we saw plenty of sedans traversing it, and the surface choice is understandable as the road is completely closed throughout the winter months, so maintenance during the rest of the year is probably more easily completed on a gravel road.
+It wasn’t a difficult drive, we saw plenty of sedans traversing it.
+The surface choice is understandable as the road is completely closed throughout the winter months, so maintenance during the rest of the year is probably more easily completed on a gravel road.
 We were just surprised, as our experience with “scenic byways” has consisted of two-lane blacktop roads winding through the countryside.
 The area was spectacular though, full of sweeping vistas of far-off peaks and valley floors dotted with lakes perfect for fishing and picnicking.

 Grand Mesa National Forest:

 We saw some of the friendliest (pushiest?) chipmunks we’d ever encountered on top of the Mesa.
-The Trekkers believe in keeping wildlife wild so, we did NOT feed them.
-But, evidenced by the mounds of sunflower shells we saw scattered about (and that we watched the critters literally take food from others’ hands), they have been habituated to human contact.
+The Trekkers believe in keeping wildlife wild so we did NOT feed them.
+But, evidenced by the mounds of sunflower shells we saw scattered about (and that we watched the critters literally take food from other peoples’ hands), they have been habituated to human contact.
 The greedy little buggers come at your with cheeks full, begging for more!

 †As an Amazon Associate I earn from qualifying purchases